flairNLP/flair/resources/docs/embeddings/ONE_HOT_EMBEDDINGS.md

 `OneHotEmbeddings` are embeddings that encode each word in a vocabulary as a one-hot vector, followed by an embedding layer.
-These embeddings thus do not encode any prior knowledge as most other embeddings.
-They differ from most other embeddings in that they require to see a `Corpus` during instantiation, so they can build up a vocabulary consisting of the most common words seen in the corpus, plus an UNK token for all rare words.
+These embeddings thus do not encode any prior knowledge as do most other embeddings.
+They also differ in that they require to see a `Corpus` during instantiation, so they can build up a vocabulary consisting of the most common words seen in the corpus, plus an UNK token for all rare words.

 You initialize these embeddings like this: